carrotmanfen/data-wow-test-backend/README.md

 ## Description

-This repository is assignment (backend) for Data Wow company You can run and test follow command below
+This repository is assignment (backend) for Data Wow company.

+This repository include backend service with basic auth (accessToken and refreshToken), unit test for model and functional test for api endpoint.

+You can run and test follow command below,

 ## Installation